Skip to content

 IMG_9736 - Copy

-Marji Ashley-McFadden, Volunteer Coordinator, joined Riding Beyond in January, 2022.
+Marji Ashley-McFadden, horse handler, joined Riding Beyond in January, 2022.
 Horses have always been a part of her life, both personally and professionally.
 A life-long equestrienne with a passion for dressage, she has trained and competed several horses in numerous nationally-recognized competitions.
 Her current horse, Bacioni – a strikingly tall and majestic warmblood – holds a special place in her heart.
 Even when she’s not in the saddle, Marji stays close to the horse world.
 Though mostly retired now, she is a professional Dutch-to-English equestrian translator – a dream-career which began in the late 1990’s while Marji was living in the Netherlands.

 CarolynJost